Azure/PSRule.Rules.Azure/docs/rules/en-US/Azure.AKS.Version.md

 ## DESCRIPTION

-AKS clusters should meet the minimum version.
+The Kubernetes support policy for AKS includes four stable minor releases, and two patch releases for each minor version.

+A list of available Kubernetes versions can be found using the `az aks get-versions -o table --location <location>` CLI command.

 ## RECOMMENDATION

-Upgrade Kubernetes to the latest version of Kubernetes.
+Upgrade Kubernetes to the latest stable version of Kubernetes.

+For more information see [Supported Kubernetes versions in Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/supported-kubernetes-versions).